Entry, Certification & Renewal Requirements

-The basic training program at the Connecticut Police Academy is approximately 22 weeks long.
-Recruit officers reside at the Academy from 8 a.m. on Monday to 6 p.m.
+The basic training program at the Connecticut Police Academy is approximately 28 weeks long.
+Resident recruit officers live at the Academy from 8 a.m. on Monday to 6 p.m.
 Friday each week.
 Recruits must successfully pass, with a grade of 70% or better, each of 12 different academic areas as well as successfully pass each of a series of different practical skill areas (currently 9).
 Additionally, recruits must complete a field and departmental training program consisting of a minimum of 400 additional hours.

 Upon successful completion of all portions of the program, including the field and departmental training, the recruit officer is issued an initial certification as a police officer in the State of Connecticut.